JVogel27/TwitterBotClassifier/README.md

 # TwitterBotClassifier
-A machine learning task to classify twitter accounts as human or robot
+A machine learning task to classify Twitter accounts as human or robot

+Contributors: Jesse Vogel, Harry Longwell, Zach Migliorini